rezarajan/sdc-path-planning/docs/Model Documentation.md

 ## Conclusions

 A path planner has been created, which navigates an ego vehicle around a simulator highway for at least 4.32 miles in accordance with the [project specifications](#highway-driving-project), except in some edge case situations.
 The planner is for the most part, robust, and optimizes lane changes through the use of cost functions.
+Recommendations are also provided for further improvement of the path planner.